Easy Steak Frites Recipe

 Make the maître d’hôtel (or compound) butter.
 Put the butter on a cutting board and, using a fork, cut the other ingredients into it until the butter is creamy and smooth.
 Scrape the butter together with a chef’s knife, and form it into a rough log.
 If making it ahead of time, you can roll it tight in a sheet of plastic wrap and refrigerate until ready to use.
 For more detailed instructions, see our compound butter recipe.

 As the potatoes finish crisping, make the steaks.
-Set a heavy-bottomed skillet — or 2 if your steaks are large and you are cooking them in 4 pieces — over high heat, and let it sit for a few minutes.
+Set a heavy-bottomed skillet over high heat, and let it sit for a few minutes.
 Shower the steaks with an aggressive amount of salt and pepper.
 Add the oil to the pan, and shake to distribute.
 It will almost immediately begin to smoke.
 Place the steaks in the pan, and allow to sear, unattended, for 4 minutes, until they have developed a serious crust.
 Turn the steaks over, and cook for an additional 3 to 6 minutes for medium-rare.
-Remove steaks to a warm platter to rest.
-Top each steak with a tablespoon of the butter.
+Remove steaks to a board to rest.
+Slice against the grain and top each steak with a tablespoon of the butter.

 Remove the potatoes from the oven, and season them with salt and a grind of pepper.
 Place 2 or 3 crunchy potatoes on each plate, then nestle a steak up beside them.
 Top each steak with pats of the remaining butter.